Editor’s Note: This page has been retired and is no longer being updated.

-(CNN) -- Here is a look at the life of Aaron Hernandez, former New England Patriots tight end charged with the murder of semi-pro football player Odin Lloyd and the murders of Daniel de Abreu and Safiro Furtado.
+Here is a look at the life of Aaron Hernandez, former New England Patriots tight end.
+He was convicted in 2015 of the murder of semi-pro football player Odin Lloyd and was sentenced to life in prison.

 Birth place: Bristol, Connecticut

 Birth name: Aaron Michael Hernandez

 Children: with Shayanna Jenkins: Avielle Janelle Hernandez, November 6, 2012

 Education: Attended University of Florida, 2007-2009

 Odin Lloyd, 27, played semi-pro football for the Boston Bandits and dated the sister of Shayanna Jenkins, Hernandez’s fiancée.

 Daniel de Abreu and Safiro Furtado were immigrants from Cape Verde who worked as cleaners.

 Hernandez was very close to his father, Dennis, who died in 2006 due to an infection during surgery for a hernia.

 2009 - Hernandez becomes the first Florida Gator to win the John Mackey Award, awarded every year to the top collegiate tight end.